 Before proceeding further it is important to clarify the meaning of the words ‘sin’ and ‘forgiveness,’ as used here.
 Sin is doing anything that God declares wrong.
 Sin is anything that separates us from God.
 Murder, which is a crime, is a sin in God’s eyes.
 Gossip, which is not a crime, is a sin in God’s eyes.
 Murder is a crime because it is not an acceptable sin in the eyes of man.
 Gossip is not a crime because it is an acceptable sin in man’s eyes.
 Murder and gossip are sin in God’s eyes.
 One purpose of this article is to help us view things from God’s eyes so that we may begin to approach life through God’s eyes.

-Forgiveness is about restoring relationship and genuinely has nothing to do with correction or punishment.
+Forgiveness is about restoring a relationship and genuinely has nothing to do with correction or punishment.
 Punishment may be excused through forgiveness but it does not have to be.
-Forgiveness is outlined in three examples set forth by Jesus at Luke 6:27-28 and Matthew 5:44-45.
+Forgiveness is outlined in three examples set forth by Jesus in Luke 6:27-28 and Matthew 5:44-45.